0xB10C/ofac-sanctioned-digital-currency-addresses/README.md

 - `TXT` file format (one address per line)
 - `JSON` file containing a list of addresses

+## Automatically Updated Lists

+The [`lists`](/tree/lists) branch of this repository contains automatically updated lists of sanctioned addresses for each covered asset.
+These are generated each night at 0 UTC by a GitHub Actions workflow.

 ## Usage Examples

 The SDN list as XML file (~55 MB in Feb.
 2021) can be downloaded, for example,